 If you are new to a routine, it is recommended that you start at the lower level and slowly build up from there.
 Also note that if you are not in good health or fit enough, you should also start small.

-All these calculations may be difficult for a lot of people but thankfully, there are devices that can automatically calculate them accurately.
+All these calculations may be difficult for a lot of people but thankfully, some devices can automatically calculate them accurately.
 Check out this article to find out some of these devices.

 How To Choose Your Exercise Intensity